solislemuslab/IntBio-NitFix/symbiosis_sorted_all_sample_consensus_sequences_50percent/report/analysis_report.md

 | Reference-only nifH taxon tree tips | 746 |
 | Metadata rows | 2,898 |

 The main recommended tree for interpretation is the **strict single-dominant pct80/depth10/N<=20 nm5000 tree** with 387 sample-derived consensus sequences.
-The mixed-IUPAC and relaxed pct60 trees are useful sensitivity analyses, but their UFBoot support did not fully converge even with additional iterations.
+Also, I report the mixed-IUPAC and  pct60 trees, but their UFBoot support did not fully converge even with additional iterations.

 ## Important Caveats